TimKoornstra/VGSLify/docs/getting_started.rst

 Once you’ve built and explored a basic model, you can dive deeper into VGSLify's capabilities.
 Follow the [tutorials](tutorials.html) to explore more advanced use cases such as:

 - Using different VGSL spec strings to define custom architectures.
-- Switching between TensorFlow and PyTorch backends (PyTorch support coming soon).
+- Switching between TensorFlow and PyTorch backends.
 - Integrating VGSLify models into larger deep learning workflows.

 Check out the `API reference <source/vgslify.html>`_ for detailed information on all available classes, methods, and utilities in VGSLify.